 Only Koppers Holdings and the wholly-owned domestic restricted subsidiaries of Koppers Inc. guarantee the Senior Notes.
 The Senior Notes are not guaranteed by any of our non-U.S. subsidiaries.
-Subject to certain limitations, the indenture governing the Senior Notes permits the non-guarantor subsidiaries to acquire additional assets and incur additional indebtedness.
+Subject to certain limitations, the indenture governing the

+Senior Notes permits the non-guarantor subsidiaries to acquire additional assets and incur additional indebtedness.
 Holders of Senior Notes would not have any claim as a creditor against any of the non-guarantor subsidiaries to the assets and earnings of those subsidiaries.
 The claims of the creditors of those subsidiaries, including their trade creditors, banks and other lenders, will have priority over any of Koppers Inc.'s claims or those of Koppers Inc.'s other subsidiaries as equity holders of the non-guarantor subsidiaries.
 Consequently, in any insolvency, liquidation, reorganization, dissolution or other winding-up of any of the non-guarantor subsidiaries, creditors of those subsidiaries would be paid before any amounts would be distributed to Koppers Inc. or to any of the other guarantors as equity and thus be available to satisfy the obligations under the Senior Notes and the guarantees.
-Accordingly, there can be no assurance that any of the assets of the non-guarantor subsidiaries will be available to satisfy the obligations under the Senior Notes and the guarantees.
-In addition, Koppers Holdings has substantially no operations independent of Koppers Inc. and its subsidiaries, and there can be no assurance that Koppers Holdings will have any assets available to satisfy the obligations under its guarantee.
-As of December 31, 2010, the non-guarantor subsidiaries had approximately \$87 million of liabilities (including trade payables but excluding intercompany indebtedness).
+Accordingly, there can be no assurance that any of the assets of the non-guarantor subsidiaries will be available to satisfy the obligations independent of Koppers Inc. and its subsidiaries, and there can be no assurance that Koppers Holdings will have any assets available to satisfy the obligations under the Senior Notes and the guarantees.
+In addition, Koppers Holdings will have any assets available to satisfy the obligations under the subsidiaries, and there can be no assurance that Koppers Holdings will have any assets available to satisfy the obligations under its guarantee.
+As of December 31, 2011, the non-guarantor subsidiaries had approximately \$121 million of liabilities (including trade payables but excluding intercompany indebtedness).

-Our subsidiaries that do not guarantee the Senior Notes accounted for approximately \$493 million, or 40 percent of our net sales and approximately \$59 million, or 60 percent of our operating profit, for the year ended December 31, 2010, and approximately \$289 million, or 43 percent of our total assets as of December 31, 2010.
+Our subsidiaries that do not guarantee the Senior Notes accounted for approximately \$629 million, or 41 percent of our net sales and approximately \$15 million, or 19 percent of our operating profit, for the year ended December 31, 2011, and approximately \$348 million, or 48 percent of our total assets as of December 31, 2011.
 Amounts are presented after giving effect to intercompany eliminations.